Paul Cuisset

 Paul Cuisset (born 1964) is a French programmer and designer of several video games.

 Career

-Paul Cuisset was the lead designer of Delphine Software International and the creator of Flashback, which was listed in the Guinness World Records as the best-selling French game of all time.
+Paul Cuisset was the lead designer of Delphine Software International and the creator of Flashback, which was listed in the Guinness World Records as the best-selling French video game of all time.

-Cuisset was also the Managing Director of the video game developer Vector Cell, which he co-owned with the game developer Lexis Numerique.
+Cuisset was also the Managing Director of the video game developer, Vector Cell, which he co-owned with the game developer Lexis Numerique.
 Cuisset designed two games under the Vector Cell banner, one of which being a remake of Flashback, but the company's titles were unsuccessful and they went bankrupt in late 2013.

 Games

 Titles released involving Paul Cuisset are listed below in chronological order.